 Depending on your bone health, you may be able to have your dental implants placed the same day as your tooth extraction — referred to as immediate implant placement.
-Upon your initial consultation, the dentist will decide if implants are a good replacement option for missing teeth and if you are a good candidate for immediate implant placement.
+Upon your initial consultation, the dentist will decide if implants are a good replacement option for missing teeth, and if you are a good candidate for immediate implant placement.

-2. Implant Crown and Bridges
+2. Implant Crowns and Bridges

 In the past, the only missing back teeth solutions were removable dentures or a dental bridge.
 Today, you have numerous options.
 A few good alternatives to the standard restorations are:

-Implant-supported bridge is an excellent choice to replace a span of several missing teeth — anywhere from three to 12.
+An implant-supported bridge is an excellent choice to replace a span of several missing teeth — anywhere from three to 12.
 The number of implants and the length of the implant-supported bridge depends on the number of missing teeth.
 If you have no teeth, the dentist can perform a full mouth reconstruction with implant-supported dentures or dental implant bridges.

-Benefits of Implant Crowns and Bridges
+Pros and Cons of Implant Crowns and Bridges

-Numerous advantages of implant bridges and crowns include:
+The advantages of implant bridges and crowns include:

 - The dentist will not need to grind any of your healthy teeth down to create a new bridge to replace your missing tooth.

-- They function like natural teeth allowing you to eat with confidence.
+- They function like natural teeth, allowing you to eat with confidence.